DrorHarari/run/README.md

 $ run -l *word
 1) CHOSEN: WINWORD.EXE [C:\Program Files\Microsoft Office 15\root\office15]
-2) WINWORD.EXE [C:\Program Files (x86)\Microsoft Office\Office15]
+2) FREEWORD.EXE [C:\Program Files (x86)\Freeware Inc]
-3) WINWORD.EXE [C:\Windows\Installer\$PatchCache$\Managed\00004109110000000000000000F01FEC\14.0.4763]
-4) WINWORD.EXE [C:\Windows\Installer\$PatchCache$\Managed\00004109110000000000000000F01FEC\14.0.6029]
-5) WINWORD.EXE [C:\Windows\Installer\$PatchCache$\Managed\00005119110000000000000000F01FEC\15.0.4420]
+3) CROSSWORD.EXE [C:\Program Files\Thoughtful Diversions]

 Author:
-Dror Harari
+dror Harari

 Copyrights & Disclaimers:
-All the files named Everything.* where taken from VoidTools' Everything Search SDK The other files were created by me and are hereby placed in the public domain
+All the files named Everything.* where taken from VoidTools' Everything Search SDK, The other files were created by me and are hereby placed in the public domain

 DISCLAIMER (Cover my A**)

-THIS SOFTWARE, 'RUN' AVAILABLE HEREBY IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+THIS SOFTWARE, 'RUN' AVAILABLE HEREBY IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIEd WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR, OR ANY CONTRIBUTOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.